Equifax sends breach victims to fake support site

 Cybercriminals have been taking advantage of Equifax's breach by pretending to be helping.
 On Sept.
 14, the Federal Trade Commission put out a warning that scammers were calling people pretending to be from Equifax to steal personal information.

 There's been a lot of scrutiny over how Equifax is handling the breach.
-Politicians like Sen. Elizabeth Warren (D-Mass.) and Sen. Mark Warner (D-Virginia) have demanded answers from Equifax on how the breach happened.
+Politicians like Sen. Elizabeth Warren ,D-Mass., and Sen. Mark Warner, D-Va., have demanded answers from Equifax on how the breach happened.
 Equifax CEO Richard Smith is expected to testify before Congress on the breach.

 Sweeting has no plans to take his fake page down.
 After all, he paid to own the domain name for a whole year.